andrewcroome/bird-on-it/README.md

 ### Controller

-Bird on It adds a `decorate` method you can call on your objects in your controller before they are passed to the view.
+_Bird On It_ adds a `decorate` method you can call on your objects in your controller before they are passed to the view.

 ```ruby
 # app/controllers/posts_controller.rb